Risk Assessment for Wildfire#

 return fig, ax

-Visualization of Vulnerability raster from JRC#
+Visualization of vulnerability raster from JRC#

 In the following, JRC products for vulnerability to wildfire are used.
 This analysis uses the layers “Population vulnerability”, “Ecological vulnerability”, “Economic vulnerability”, and “Ecological-economic vulnerability”.
 These layers are available in the native geospatial projection of EURO-CORDEX (https://euro-cordex.net) with a grid cell resolution of approximately 0.11 degrees, or about 12.5 km.
 The layers are available in the WGS84 and Lambert Azimuthal Equal-Area projection (ETRS89-LAEA).